DavidMertz/dispatch/README.md

 ## API

 Let's look at an example of usage that you can find in the `src/examples/` directory of the repository.
-The extra `color` argument just demonstrates usage patterns, but is irrelevant for the shown functions.
+The `confidence` argument allows us to set a threshold for demanded certainty of the primality of large numbers.

 ```python
 from __future__ import annotations